 Nimbin sounded tempting, strictly for sociological curiosity, but we opted for a chilled out beach day instead despite cooler weather and clouds.

 And it was lucky we did because WE.
 SAW.
 DOLPHINS.
-Bunches of them, jumping around in the water and it was crazy.
+Bunches of them, jumping around in the water and it was amazing.

 I wanted to cry and THEN there was the biggest, most perfect rainbow going across the sky.